telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Title` method sets the text displayed in the header of the column.
 By default, it is empty.

-The example below demonstrates how to set the template column title.
+The following example demonstrates how to set the template column title.

 ###### Example